mgattozzi/futility/README.md

 # futility
-Functional Utility types and functions for common tasks in Rust
+Functional Utility types, macros, and functions for common tasks or needs in Rust

 ## Motivation
 I often have found that I have to keep writing similar logic or types or traits